-Boil the yuca in salted water until it becomes tender, about 30 minutes.
+Boil yuca in salted water until tender, about 30 minutes.

-Combine the onions, orange juice, lime juice, cilantro and garlic in a bowl.
-Pour the mixture over the yuca.
+Combine onions, orange juice, lime juice, cilantro, and garlic in a bowl.
+Pour mixture over yuca.

-Heat the olive oil, oregano, cumin, salt, and pepper in a heavy pan until hot, about 1 minute, being careful not to burn the spices.
-Pour the hot oil over the yuca.
+Heat olive oil, oregano, cumin, salt, and pepper in a heavy pan until hot, about 1 minute, being careful not to burn spices.
+Pour hot oil over yuca.
 Garnish with additional cilantro and orange zest, as desired.